-Every year Blumbergs has its Blumbergs’ Canadian Charity Law Institute.
-This year for the second time we will be doing a “mini-institute” – very virtual, much shorter and more affordable but covering a number of topics that are of concern to Canadian charities.
-This program was recorded on Wednesday, October 6, 2021.
-It was the 10th Blumbergs’ Canadian Charity Law Institute was recorded on October 3, 2022, and it began at 12:30 PM EST, and ran until 4:00 PM EST.
+Every year, Blumbergs has its Blumbergs’ Canadian Charity Law Institute.
+This year, for the third time, we did a “mini-institute” – very virtual, much shorter, and more affordable but covering a number of topics that are of concern to Canadian charities.
+The 11th Blumbergs’ Canadian Charity Law Institute was recorded on October 3, 2022, and it began at 12:30 PM EST, and ran until 4:00 PM EST.

-State of the Sector, Federal Election, Disbursement Quota consultation and Impact of COVID, Mark Blumberg, Blumberg Segal LLP
+- State of the Sector, Mark Blumberg, Blumberg Segal LLP

-CNCA update, Coleen Kirby, Corporations Canada, Innovation, Science and Economic Development Canada
+- CNCA Updates, Genevieve Gobeil, Senior Policy Manager, Corporations Canada, Innovation, Science and Economic Development Canada / Government of Canada

 Mark Blumberg is a lawyer at the law firm Blumbergs Professional Corporation (Blumbergs) in Toronto and works almost exclusively advising non-profits and registered charities on their work in Canada and abroad.
 Mark has written numerous articles, is a frequent speaker on legal issues involving charity and not-for-profit law.
 He is the editor of a blog, www.CanadianCharityLaw.ca, and created the largest portal of data on the Canadian charity sector, www.CharityData.ca Mark also edits www.SmartGiving.ca, which provides information on due diligence when selecting charities.